flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 I think this was really the right way to go.
 Generally, machine learning has ignored all these conceptual thinking, which is mixing computational modeling, developmental psychology, developmental cognitive neuroscience.
 They have ignored this for a very long time and they are slowly rediscovering many of those old concepts, which are very, very fundamental.
 Hopefully now, by leveraging and rediscovering these concepts, there is a great opportunity for AI: very modern and efficient machine learning techniques that exist, but which so far have not been developed and assessed in the right environmental context, could now be adapted and used in the right ecosystem of problems that are relevant for humans.
 This emerging convergence between developmental robotics and machine learning, which I like to call "developmental machine learning", or "developmental AI", is really exciting!

-## Interdisciplinary synergies between AI and cognitive sciences
+## Interdisciplinary synergies between developmental AI and cognitive sciences

 ***ME: Obviously, neuroscience, psychology, and cognitive science has learned a lot from AI and vice versa.
 What do you think are the biggest chances here?
 What does AI have that neurosciences, psychology, and cognitive sciences can learn most from.
 Or the other way around.
 Can you give an example?***